Release Notes#

 This release enables users to specify a minimum anneal time smaller than one microsecond for newer Advantage QPUs.
 Previously, the range of anneal times for an Advantage QPU had a lower limit of 1 \(\mu s\); for example, on the Advantage_system1.1 system, annealing_time_range = [1, 2000].
 The Advantage_system4.1 system supports a range of annealing_time_range = [0.5, 2000.0].

 Leap Admin is a new, easy-to-use cloud-based administration tool.
-A project administrator uses Leap Admin to invite users and manage their access to projects in Leap, view the status of problems submitted to solvers, troubleshoot issues with problem submissions, and generate solver usage reports.
+A project administrator uses this tool to invite users and manage their access to projects in the Leap service, view the status of problems submitted to solvers, troubleshoot issues with problem submissions, and generate solver usage reports.

-Leap Admin is available to project administrators from their Leap Dashboard.
+Leap Admin is available to project administrators from their dashboard.
 The Leap Admin menu should be accessible from your profile avatar.
-If you currently have project management permissions in Qubist (D-Wave’s legacy user interface) then you have been granted project administrator access in the new Leap pages.
-For questions about accessing Leap Admin, contact D-Wave Customer Support.
+If you currently have project management permissions in Qubist (D‑Wave’s legacy user interface) then you have been granted project administrator access in the new pages.
+For questions about accessing Leap Admin, contact D‑Wave Customer Support.

 For instructions about using Leap Admin, go to the Administration Guide.